andredesousa/advanced-angular-scaffold/README.md

 These checks are complement with [Gherkin lint](https://www.npmjs.com/package/gherkin-lint), [SonarQube](https://www.sonarqube.org/) and other tools.

-Depending on our editor, you may want to add an editor extension to lint and format our code while we type or on-save.
+Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save.
-To ensure all files committed to git don’t have any TypeScript, linting, or formatting errors, there is a tool called [lint-staged](https://www.npmjs.com/package/lint-staged) that can be used.
+To ensure all files committed to git don't have any TypeScript, linting, or formatting errors, there is a tool called [lint-staged](https://www.npmjs.com/package/lint-staged) that can be used.
 When lint-staged is used in combination with [husky](https://www.npmjs.com/package/husky), the linting commands specified with lint-staged can be executed to staged files on pre-commit.

 ## Running unit tests